applicaster/zapp-plugins-examples/VideoPlayer/Android/README.md

 This is an example project for creating a player plugin for the Applicaster Zapp Platform.
 You can use this example project as a reference to build and test your own player plugin.

+# Prepare App for local building

+#### Set Up Bintray Variables
+Bintray credentials enable the build to pull Applicaster SDK dependencies from Maven.

+1. Add `MAVEN_USERNAME` and `MAVEN_PASSWORD` entries to your environment variables.
+2. Contact an Applicaster developer to obtain credentials for the above entries.

 # Project Structure

 ### App Module